Columns

-Columns with default parameters are applied by default and you don't need to specify the columns objects.
+Columns with default parameters are applied automatically and you don't need to specify the columns objects.

 Adding a column

-If you want to add a new column, add the columns object to the array and specify its id parameter in the task object. id is the mandatory parameter which defines the content of cells and the cell will take the value of the matching property from a task by default.
+To add a new column, include a column object in the array and set its id to the matching task property.
+The id is mandatory as cells display the value of the property with that name from the task object by default.

 import { Gantt } from "@svar-ui/react-gantt";